maestro-performance/msg-perf-tool/README.md

 The clients may generate a lot of data depending on how much messages are sent per second.
-On my baseline system (two servers with Quad-Core AMD Opteron 2376 @ 8x 2.3GHz) on a gigabit network, it generates around 1Gb of data per hour, transferring around 66.000 messages per second.
+On my baseline system (two servers with Quad-Core AMD Opteron 2376 @ 8x 2.3GHz) on a gigabit network, it generates around 1Gb of data per hour, transferring several thousand messages per second (the exact number may vary according to message size, network bandwidth and broker setup).

 Operating Systems:
 * Linux: x86 and x86_64